What a Music Publishing Company Does

 If you are a songwriter and you have a publishing deal, the music publishing companies will manage your songs and make sure that all of the royalties to which you are entitled are being collected.
 They will usually actively move to make your songs "work harder."
 In exchange, the music publisher will get a cut of income generated by your songs.

-So, what do music publishing companies actually do?
-Their basic functions are to make deals with songwriters, promote the songs their songwriters compose to musicians and anyone else who may need a song for whatever reason (advertising, a movie, a promotional campaign, etc.), issue licenses for the use of the songs they represent and collect licensing fees.
+A music publisher's role is to make deals with songwriters, promote the songs their songwriters compose to musicians and anyone else who may need a song for whatever reason (advertising, a movie, a promotional campaign, etc.), issue licenses for the use of the songs they represent and collect licensing fees.
 This work is usually referred to as the administration of a song.

-- Major - These are the big boys, associated with the Big Three labels.
-Warner-Chappell is probably the best known.
+- Major - These are the big boys, associated with the Big Three labels

 - Major Affiliated - These are the independent publishing companies that have deals with the majors to handle their licensing administration.
 Think of these like major distributed independent record labels.

-- Independent - These publishing companies are the indie labels of the music publishing world.
-They handle their own administration in-house without the aid of one of the majors.
+- Independent - These publishing companies handle their own administration in-house without the aid of one of the majors.
 They are also self-funded.

-- Writer-Publishers - It is not uncommon for a songwriter to handle their own publishing.
-If the workload dictates it, they may hire someone to handle to handle their song administration for them, but this person is an employee of the songwriter who gets a salary/hourly rate/flat fee for their work - not a representative from a publishing company that takes a cut of the income generated by a song.
+- Writer-Publishers - It is not uncommon for a songwriter to handle his or her own publishing.
+If the workload demands, they may hire someone to handle to handle their song administration for them, but this person is an employee of the songwriter who gets a salary/hourly rate/flat fee for their work - not a representative from a publishing company that takes a cut of the income generated by a song.

 For music publishers, earning money is all about licensing fees and royalties.
-Most publishers get a 50/50 split of profits generated by the songs they represent.
-In terms of royalties, there are several different royalty streams of which a publisher will get a cut, but some of these royalties are not exclusive to them.
-Depending on the circumstances, they may need to share a royalty with the master owner - and in fact, sometimes, someone seeking a license may need separate permission from the publisher and the master owner, who may not always see eye to eye one when to issue a license and when not to.
+There are several different royalty streams of which a publisher will get a cut, but some of these royalties are not exclusive to them.
+Depending on the circumstances, they may share a royalty with the master owner.

-In terms of song "ownership," a publisher usually gets that 50% stake in a track.
+In terms of song "ownership," a publisher usually gets a 50 percent stake in a track.
 In other words, the original copyright owner (the songwriter) assigns the publisher a portion of the copyright for a song to the publisher.
-At one time, publishers kept these rights for life, but it is more common now for the publisher to get a portion of the copyright for a set amount of time, after which the full rights return to the original copyright holder - who can choose to keep them, renew the publishing deal or seek a publishing contract.

 Making a Music Publishing Deal